RyanMcNeill1977/basic_scraping/lesson1.md

 --- Message board postings from people seeking to get rid of adopted children.

+--- Sports stats

 When I first arrived at Reuters, I was assigned to work on a project that would become [The Child Exchange](http://www.reuters.com/investigates/adoption/#article/part1).
-A few key findings from the story were made possible via scraping.
+We'll talk about it in class, but the entire quantiative spine of the series was made possible by scraping.

 The most important: